-- 446 (1) The requirements of subsection (b) of Section 2.25 of this charter for distribution and 447 filing of copies of the ordinance shall be construed to include copies of any code of 448 technical regulations, as well as the adopting ordinance; and - 449 (2) A copy of each adopted code of technical regulations, as well as the adopting 450 ordinance, shall be authenticated and recorded by the city clerk pursuant to Section 2.25 451 of this charter.
+- (a) The city council may adopt any standard code of technical regulations by reference thereto in an adopting ordinance.
+The procedure and requirements governing such adopting ordinance shall be as prescribed for ordinances general excepting that: - 446 (1) The requirements of Section 2.25(b) of this charter for distribution and filing of copies 447 of the ordinance shall be construed to include copies of any code of technical regulations, 448 as well as the adopting ordinance; and - 449 (2) A copy of each adopted code of technical regulations, as well as the adopting 450 ordinance, shall be authenticated and recorded by the city clerk pursuant to Section 2.25 451 of this charter.